turanct/bogl-me/README.md

 TAGS & CATEGORIES can have multiple values, separated from each other by a comma and a space (`, `)

-*Please not that pages cannot have the DATE or TAGS entries, only the CATEGORIES entries.*
+*Please note that pages cannot have the DATE or TAGS entries, only the CATEGORIES entries.*